-Complete NYS short-term disability claim form DB-450 when applying for the government benefit program.
+Complete NYS short-term disability claim form DB-450 when applying for the government benefits program.
 Both your doctor and employer need to complete sections of the form.
 The trickiest part of the process is identifying where to send the completed form.
 Each employer may contract with a different carrier.

 Applying for pregnancy disability benefits through a supplemental plan requires a separate form.
-Rather than working with a universal claim form, each carrier has unique paperwork requirements.
+Rather than working on a universal claim form, each carrier has unique paperwork requirements.

 Short-Term Disability Insurance Pregnancy NY

-Short-term disability insurance for pregnancy in New York highlights the need for a supplemental plan.
+Short-term disability insurance for pregnancy in New York State highlights the need for a supplemental plan.
 Childbirth is a high-risk medical event.
 Mom may miss months of work prior to delivery.

 The state program pays only $170 per week.
 Many families cannot afford a long period of bed rest at such a meager amount.
 Supplemental plans increase pregnancy benefits but have different rules before conception and delivery.

 The state program does not require any specific action prior to conception.
 Most employers automatically enroll all workers.
 This is the primary advantage.
-The primary disadvantage is the low weekly benefit amount.
+The primary disadvantage is the low weekly benefits amount.

 You must purchase a supplemental policy prior to conception, which is the primary drawback.
 However, the primary advantage is that women planning a pregnancy can purchase a policy replacing up to $6,500 monthly or sixty percent of income.

 Bed Rest before Delivery

-Twenty-five percent of pregnancies will experience one of more complications, so chances are quite high that that you might need to stop working much earlier than planned: perhaps months ahead of schedule.
+Twenty-five percent of pregnancies will experience one of more complications, so chances are quite high that you might need to stop working much earlier than planned: perhaps months ahead of schedule.